Have your silver professionally polished.

 Polishing silverplate trays has an unpredictable outcome.
-This tray turned out so great it is hard to tell this is the same tray.
+This silverplate tray turned out so great it is hard to tell this is the same tray.
 If your silverplate tray is dark or black with tarnish that is a good sign there is enough plating to carefully polish it without new silver plating.
 Sometimes the silverplating is too worn and it can not be polished.
-Indications of damaged silver plating are corrosion, a pitted surface, or the plating worn down to the copper or white metal base material.
+Indications of damaged silver plating are corrosion, a pitted surface, or the plating is worn down to the copper or white metal base material.
 Send me a photo, and I will offer my best guess about what can be done.

 Polishing brass and tin

 These New Mexican Tin Candlesticks arrived with decades of grimy dust and dirt.
 In addition, they were broken and needed to be soldered back together.
 After the repair and hours of buffing with tiny brushes they look amazing.

 This cast brass Menorah is a 19th century East European family heirloom.
 It arrived with bad scratches from removing wax with a knife and the customer wanted to pass this down to her daughter with a renewed appearance.